eternal44/unit_conversion/README.md

 # UnitConversion

-An updated unit conversion plugin for rails.
+An up-to-date, easy to use unit conversion gem.

 ## Dependencies
 Ruby 2.x
-Rails 4.x

 ## Installation